City Detail

 Implementation details:

 We have been working on multiple avenues to promote walking, biking, and transit.
-We are currently in the process of updating our 2013 pedestrian plan and have applied to be recognized as a Bicycle Friendly community.
+We are currently in the process of updating our 2013 pedestrian plan.
+Bicycle Friendly community - Bronze designation, May 2023.
 We have a strong Bicycle Shoppe which is supported by the city and helps to promote bicycling and fix bicycles.
 For additional information see our links and attached document.

 Outcome measures/metrics/money saved: